daniel-merrick/Learning-from-Simulated-and-Unsupervised-Images-through-Adversarial-Training-SimGAN-PyTorch/README.md

 This repository is an implementation of [this paper](https://arxiv.org/abs/1612.07828) in PyTorch.
 Many of the repositories I found that were also written in PyTorch either were (1) buggy or (2) incomplete.
 This repository modifies other repos and makes this implementation more complete and hopefully easier to use.

 ## Motivation
-This repository was completed over the course of my summer internship with Ford.
 [This paper](https://arxiv.org/abs/1612.07828) presents a method to add realism to unreal or synthetic data, allowing us to train on a labeled set of synthetic data that matches the distribution of realistic data 'better,' resulting in better testing accuracy.
-Fix later.
+Finish later.

 ## Overview